gaissmai/grammar/README.md

 `package grammar` is designed to make long and convoluted regular expressions easier to handle.

 ## Features
-* Enable the use of whitespaces withing regexes to make them less dense.
+* Enable the use of whitespaces within regexes to make them less dense.
 * Allow spreading regexes across multiple lines to allow easier grouping.
 * Allow inline comments in regexes.
 * Interpolation of regexes: Allows a regex to be composed of multiple sub-rules.